Before we dive into the coping mechanisms, let's explore why alcohol can cause our heart rate to go into overdrive in the first place.

 Alcohol is a central nervous system depressant, which means it slows brain activity, so does alcohol slow heart rate as well?
 No!
 Rather, alcohol has a stimulant effect on the heart, leading to an increase in heart rate and blood pressure.
 There are a few reasons for this:

-- Sympathetic Stimulation: Alcohol consumption triggers the release of stress hormones such as adrenaline, which activates the sympathetic nervous system.
-This system is responsible for the "fight or flight" response, which leads to an increase in heart rate, blood pressure, and overall alertness.
+- Sympathetic stimulation.
+Alcohol consumption triggers the release of stress hormones such as adrenaline, which activates the sympathetic nervous system.
+This system is responsible for the "fight or flight" response, which increases heart rate, blood pressure, and overall alertness.